 Southampton City Council's aim is to operate a parking environment that is fair and consistent.
 The parking charges in the City Centre and around the Hospital aim to create a turnover of parking for the benefit of all users and to boost the local economy.
+However, we have maintained our commitment to keeping parking charges at a reasonable level in comparison to similar authorities with no tariff increases implemented during the 2018/19 financial year.

-The Camera Enforcement Car has been a new addition to the technology available to the Civil Enforcement Team and this now makes frequent visits to school sites around the city to deter vehicles from being left on parking restrictions put in place for the safety of school children.
+The Civil Enforcement Team have continued to make effective use of the Camera Enforcement Car making regular frequent visits to school sites around the city to deter vehicles from being left on parking restrictions put in place for the safety of school children.
+The Penalty Charge Notices being issued has increased with officers paying particular attention to contraventions of double yellow lines and disabled parking bays.